The presence of sensory differences is often included in the description of features related to…

 We can also train your entire team on evidence-based support strategies for individuals with developmental and intellectual disabilities and Positive Behavior Support.
 We offer standard courses and can also create custom learning experiences.
 If we don’t have the training expertise you need, we’ll connect you to someone who does.

-Shared Service Alliances are membership organizations that allow childcare providers to share back-office services such as accounting and human resources.
-The goal of Shared Service Alliances is to enable educators to focus more on high-quality childcare and instruction by focusing less on business functions.
-Doing so helps them save time, effort and money that they can redirect to employee salaries and benefits, professional training, classroom supplies, etc. The back-office functions Shared Service Alliance offer may include:
+Shared Services are membership organizations that allow members to share back-office services such as accounting and human resources.
+The goal of Shared Service is to allow members to focus more on their mission or business and by focusing less on business functions.
+Doing so helps them save time, effort and money that they can redirect to employee salaries and benefits, professional training, classroom supplies, etc. The back-office functions Shared Services offer may include:

 We customize membership packages and prices based on the scope of shared services you choose to use.
-Over time, your membership in the alliance dramatically lowers your administrative and overhead expenses.
+Over time, your membership dramatically lowers your administrative and overhead expenses.
 So, ultimately, the cost of a membership will be lower than the cost of your own staff providing these same business functions.
-Alliance members also do a better job of keeping their programs fully enrolled and collect more revenue.
+Members also do a better job of keeping their programs fully enrolled and collect more revenue.

-Alliance participation is open to legally operating licensed (or licensing-exempted) childcare programs that share a commitment to the mission and vision of shared service alliances.
-We currently offer two shared service alliances in Virginia: Richmond Area Shared Service Alliance (RASA) and Hampton Roads Shared Service Alliance (HRSSA).
+Membership is open to legally operating licensed (or licensing-exempted) non-profits and for-profit organizations that share a commitment to the mission and vision of shared services.

 We’ve partnered with No Wrong Door Virginia, a statewide network of shared resources that streamlines access to long-term services and supports, to create our resource directory.
 To learn more about this statewide network, visit the No Wrong Door website Our Autism Resource Database includes everything from camps for children with ASD to training opportunities for ABAs.